klaimir/angular-essentials/NOTES.md

   <li>Starting at the 5th log item, give all future log items a blue background (via ngStyle) and white color (ngClass)</li>
 </ol>

-## Getting the Index when using ngFor
+### Getting the Index when using ngFor

+# Section 3: Course Project - The Basics

+## Project Introduction

+## Planning the App

+## Installing Bootstrap Correctly

+In the next lecture, we set up the course project.
+For that, we'll install the Bootstrap CSS Framework.

+In this course, we use version 3 of the framework, install it via npm install --save bootstrap@3  => The @3  is important!

+Additionally, when using a project created with Angular CLI 6+ (check via ng v ), you'll have an angular.json  file instead of an .angular-cli.json file.
+In that file, you still need to add Bootstrap to the styles[]  array as shown in the next video, but the path should be node_modules/bootstrap/dist/css/bootstrap.min.css , NOT ../node_modules/bootstrap/dist/css/bootstrap.min.css .
+The leading ../  must not be included.

+Also see this lecture - I do show the complete setup process there: https://www.udemy.com/the-complete-guide-to-angular-2/learn/v4/t/lecture/6655614/

+If you're facing any problems, please have a look at this very thorough thread by Jost: https://www.udemy.com/course/the-complete-guide-to-angular-2/learn/lecture/17862130#questions/10444944

+# SUMMARY

+## Components and Databinding

+## Directives

-# Services and Dependency Injection
+## Services and Dependency Injection

-# Routing
+## Routing

-# Observables
+## Observables

-# Form
+## Form

-# Pipes
+## Pipes

-# Http
+## Http

-# Authentication
+## Authentication

-# Optimization and NgModules
+## Optimization and NgModules

-# Deployment
+## Deployment

-# Animations and Testing
+## Animations and Testing

-# Bonus Track
+## Bonus Track